checkly/theheadless.dev/blog/posts/basics-taking-screenshots.md

   - basics
 ---

-Headless browsers are fully capable of taking screenshots, which can be very useful in troubleshooting failures or faulty scripts.
-Through the use of additional libraries and tools, it is also possible to automate visual comparisons using
+Headless browsers are fully capable of taking screenshots, which is very useful in troubleshooting failures or faulty scripts.
+Using additional libraries and tools, it is also possible to automate visual comparisons.

 ## Generating and saving screenshots